KARNATISAITHARUN/documentation/using-ocular/common-queries/types-packages-analysis.md

 )
 ```

-## Listing all the External Packages Using in the Code
+## Listing all the External Packages Used in the Code

 The query returns a sorted distinct list (`l`) of the name of all the external namespace type declarations (`typeDecl`) in the CPG.